 Take a picture in the Crocodile sanctuary that crocodiles and turtles inhabit together with a range of birds.

 In the afternoon you can take a walk along the beach site and relax at the beach in the afternoon.
 Enjoy a typical Ghanaian cultural performance in the evening.

-Continue your journey to Cape Coast Castle, which was used to hold slaves before they were loaded onto ships and sold in the Americas, especially the Caribbean.
+Continue with a visit to Cape Coast Castle, which was used to hold slaves before they were loaded onto ships and sold in the Americas, especially the Caribbean.

 Later you will visit Fort Williams, which was built in 1753 by the British.
 Visit an Eco-Tourism community in the afternoon and choose between a batiking, drumming or cooking workshop.
-Drop at location of your choice in Accra.
+Complete the trip at a location of your choice in Accra.

-*includes mix of basic/medium standard rooms with breakfast,
+*includes mix of budget to mid-range standard rooms with breakfast,

 4x4 vehicle with guide, fuel, entrance fees,